susom/tide/README.md

 # Data Preparation for TiDE
 TiDE can process data in various formats such as
 1. "text" note (one per file) along with known phi file (csv format) and note-phi relationship file (csv format)
-2. "jsonl" file with phi information along with the note
+2. newline delimited JSON files (jsonl) file with phi information along with the note
 3. "BigQuery" table

 ## Use text files on local disk